-The TOE can be delivered without the EC library.
-In this case the TOE does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography realised with the security functional requirements FCS_COP.1/ECSA, FCS_COP.1/ECDH and FCS_CKM.1/EC.
-In case of a blocked Crypto2304T no cryptographic libraries are delivered.
-End of note.
+The TOE can be delivered with or without the EC library.
+If the TOE comes with, automatically the Base Library is part of the shipment.
+In the case the TOE comes without, it does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography realized with the security functional requirements FCS_COP.1/ECSA, FCS_COP.1/ECDH and FCS_CKM.1/EC.
+In case of a blocked Crypto2304T, the RSA and EC cryptographic library can not be used.
+In case of a blocked Crypto2304T the optionally delivered cryptographic RSA and EC, as well as the supporting Toolbox and Base Library can not be used in that TOE product.